-As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the U.S.
+As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the US

 She, like relatives of other Life Care patients, must check on her loved one from afar.

-Resident Gene Campbell was admitted to Life Care on Feb.
-21 for rehabilitation after a stroke landed him in EvergreenHealth Medical Center.
+Resident Gene Campbell was admitted to Life Care on February 21 for rehabilitation after a stroke landed him in EvergreenHealth Medical Centre.
 He spent his 89th birthday on Tuesday inside.

 When his sons — Todd, 59, and Charlie, 61 — came to visit the next day, an aide opened the blinds and helped their father into a chair near the window.
 Todd and Charlie stood in the cold, talking to him on the phone as they peered through the glass.